doivglser/mindevenviro-fanciful/README.md

 * terminator

-  Multiple GNOME terminals in one window. (soon with config)
+  Multiple GNOME terminals in one window.

 # Files: